emaloney/MBDataEnvironment/README.md

 When the expression above is evaluated, debugging information for the boolean expression `$Network.isWifiConnected` will be logged to the console.
 If `$Network.isWifiConnected` evaluates to `true`, debugging information for `$Device.isRetina` will also be logged.

-> Because the `-AND` operator is short-circuiting, the right operand is only evaluated if the left operand evaluates to `true`.
+> Because the boolean `-AND` operator is short-circuiting, the right operand is only evaluated if the left operand evaluates to `true`.

 ##### ^debugBreak(...)